OFFICIAL BACKYARD BASH RULES

 2.9 - The 'Leg Before Wicket' (LBW) rule applies.
 The ball must be clearly hitting the wickets.
 The umpire will make the final call on if he/she deems it to be out.

-2.11 - A ball will be called 'WIDE' if it passes the batsman outside of either wide line indicated on the pitch.
+2.13 - A ball will be called 'WIDE' if it passes the batsman outside of either wide line indicated on the pitch.
 The batsman will the opportunity to choose either (2) runs or for the ball to be bowled again.
+All wides are to be re-bowled in the final over!

-2.12 - A 'NO-BALL' will be called if a) the bowler oversteps the bowling crease, b) the ball bounces twice before the batters crease or c) the ball arrives at the batsman on the full above waist height.
+2.14 - A 'NO-BALL' will be called if a) the bowler oversteps the bowling crease, b) the ball bounces twice before the batters crease or c) the ball arrives at the batsman on the full above waist height.
 The batsman has the opportunity to choose either (2) runs or for the ball to be bowled again.
-The following ball will be a 'FREEHIT'.
+All no-balls are to be re-bowled in the final over!

 a) The 'Batting' powerplay may only be used in the first three overs of each innings.
-This is where all (4) runs will be doubled into (8) runs, for a period of one over.
+This is where all (2 & 4) runs will be doubled, for a period of one over.

 b) The 'Bowling' powerplay may only be used in the final three overs of each innings.
 This is where the keeper is allowed to come out from behind the stumps and act as an extra fielder for a period of one over.